fbrowther/SQLAlchemy-Challenge/README.md

 ### Station Analysis
-In order to determine the most favourable station for holiday within Hawaii, I obtained first the list of stations with most activity recorded followed by retrieving its ('USC00519281') previous 12 months of temperature observation data (TOBS).
+In order to determine the most favourable station for holiday within Hawaii, I obtained the list of stations with most activity recorded followed by retrieving its ('USC00519281') previous 12 months of temperature observation data (TOBS).
 The distribution of TOBS for this station has been illustrated as follows -

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/Temperature%20in%20highly_active_station.png)

 ### Temperature Analysis - Is there a meaningful difference in temperatures in June and December?
-For this i analysed the weather dataset to identify the average temperature in June for all stations across all available years in the dataset.
+For this, i analysed the weather data to identify the average temperature in June for all stations across all available years.
 This was repeated for the month of december too.

 June average temperature:  74.94411764705882
 Decempber average temperature:  71.04152933421226